jameshughes89/cs102/src/site/topic23.rst

 * And further, not only must the children stay in the tree, but the proper binary search tree ordering **must** be preserved

 * Consider the following examples and think of how one would need to manage potential children of a node being removed
+    * For this example, assume duplicate values will go to the right

 .. image:: img/binarysearchtree_remove0.png
    :width: 250 px